Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operational-excellence/assess-and-discover.md

 ## Applications
 - Are dependencies mappings available (e.g flow chart, application diagram)?
 - Are there mappings between the application and platform layer (e.g. if you get a site down alert and there is an infra alert for high CPU).
-- Is there monitoring for how the application availability (up and down)?
+- Is there monitoring for how the application availability (e.g up/down alerts)?